Power Rake vs Dethatcher: What Are The Differences?

 When should you dethatch your lawn?
 If you can see that the green blades of grass in your lawn are struggling to show, you could have too much decomposing matter getting in its way.

 If your lawn thatch is thicker than half an inch, it’s time to remove it so that your grass can thrive.
 To do this, you need the right tool – is a power rake or dethatcher better?
-Here’s what you need to know about these tools and how they work.
+Here’s what you need to know about these tools and how they work and how to maintain your lawn with them.

 By removing thatch that’s thicker than half an inch, it allows sunlight and water to reach the grassroots.